The modern human rarely gets the chance to sleep properly. Most of the day passes in a rush, and not so much time remains for the renewal of energy.

-Modern man rarely gets the chance to sleep properly.
-Most of the day passes in a rush, and not so much time remains for the renewal of energy.
-Americans decided that we should not waste our time.
+American scientists decided that we should not waste our time.
 While you are sleeping, you also can learn something.
-Researchers at Yale University are developing a program that allows you to learn and get a variety of skills in your sleep.
+Researchers at Yale University are developing a program that allows you to learn and get a variety of skills and knowledge in your sleep.

 This interesting state of consciousness attracted a group of psychologists led by Peter Morgan.
 They conducted a series of experiments in which volunteers were immersed in a lucid dream and asked to perform various tasks.
 The results confirmed the initial hypothesis.

-It turns out that people who are able to control their dreams, may be able to acquire different skills in sleep.
+It turns out that people who are able to control their dreams may be able to acquire different skills and knowledge in their sleep.
 They actually make certain parts of the brain absorb new information.
-In general, the ability to enter in this state is a great advantage.
+In general, the ability to enter this state is a great advantage.

-All this illustrates one of the most amazing features of sleep – the ability to develop ourselves in our sleep.
+All this illustrates one of the most amazing features of sleep – the ability to improve ourselves in our sleep.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.